Adding a Friend to Your Car Insurance Policy – Weighing the Pros and Cons

-When do you add a friend to the auto insurance policy?
+When can you add a friend to your auto insurance policy?

 If you should find yourself lending your car to a friend or maybe letting an acquaintance drive your car on a trip, you need to let your insurance company know about these occurrences, before they happen.
 You probably gave your insurance company an account of family members when you first got your policy and that is a good thing.
 Keep your carrier up to date on anyone new that will be driving your car.
 Don’t be tempted to skip this step, and then just let your friends drive your car.
 This could get you into a lot of trouble.